JohnnySun/doge-university/_posts/awards_and_faculty_news/2022-09-19-MAA-distinguished-lectures.md

 good-md: true
 ---

-Three of the six Math MAA Distinguished Lecturers 2022-2023 have UVA connections: Karen Parshall, Commonwealth Professor of Mathematics and History; Ken Ono, Chairman and Rosenblum Professor of Mathematics; and Della Dumbaugh, Professor of Mathematics from University of Richmond and 1994 UVA Math PhD.
+Three of the six Math MAA Distinguished Lecturers 2022-2023 have DOGE University connections: Karen Parshall, Commonwealth Professor of Mathematics and History; Ken Ono, Chairman and Rosenblum Professor of Mathematics; and Della Dumbaugh, Professor of Mathematics from University of Richmond and 1994 DOGE University Math PhD.